-The GDPR introduced significantly tougher financial penalties for breaches of the legislation, and tighter regulations on the reporting of data breaches.
-It is important to state clear procedures on how to prevent and handle data breaches and ensure that these are understood by employees.
+The GDPR introduces significantly tougher financial penalties for breaches of the legislation, and tighter regulations on the reporting of data breaches.
+It is, therefore, another important step to introduce procedures on how to prevent and handle data breaches and ensure that these are understood by employees.
 If a data breach is likely to result in a risk to the rights and freedoms of individuals this is reportable to the ICO within 72 hours of the organisation becoming aware of the breach.
 Where there is high risk to those rights and freedoms, the organisation also has to directly contact the individuals concerned.

 A breach may be a successful hack of your internal systems but could also include the loss of a memory stick or documents, the theft of an unencrypted laptop or the sending of a confidential email to the wrong recipient.
-Measures must be taken by organisations to ensure the security of employee data.
-This means reviewing your IT system security, but also putting simple measures in place such as ensuring that all emailed files containing personal data are password protected, with the password sent on a separate email, and instructing employees not to leave documents or laptops in their cars overnight.
+The requirements for data to be held securely have not been significantly altered by GDPR, this requirement was already in place under the DPA and measures must be taken by organisations to ensure the security of employee data.
+This means reviewing your IT system security, but also putting simple measures in place such as ensuring that all emailed files containing personal data are password protected and the password sent on a separate email and instructing employees not to leave documents or laptops in their cars overnight.